-On 28 November 2019, the Hoe Neighbourhood Forum, together with the University of Plymouth’s Time-Lock#ChitChat team, RIO and The Box, hosted a Heritage Lottery-funded exhibition in Plymouth Guildhall to celebrate the contribution made by powerful women who, over the last 100 years, have promoted, protected and empowered Plymouth’s citizens.
+On 28 November 2019, the Hoe Neighbourhood Forum, together with the University of Plymouth’s Time-Lock#ChitChat team, Real Ideas and The Box, hosted a Heritage Lottery-funded exhibition in Plymouth Guildhall to celebrate the contribution made by powerful women who, over the last 100 years, have promoted, protected and empowered Plymouth’s citizens.

 Plymouth women voters demonstrated their power over 100 years ago on 28 November 1919, when Nancy Astor became MP for Plymouth Sutton, with women voters forming the majority of those casting their votes.

 This exhibition emphasised the importance of the women’s dimension in shaping the modern city, and celebrated the impact and legacy of women whose contribution needs to be rediscovered and placed into context alongside Nancy’s.
 They include those who worked with Nancy – like Bessie LeCras, Clara Daymond, Louise Simpson and Mary Bayley – plus later figures whose contributions built on the earlier legacy.
 Plymouth has a proud unmatched legacy, sending six women MPs to Westminster, a record covering 96 of the last 100 years.